 Cumulative Layout Shift (CLS)

 Official explanation: The sum total of all individual layout shift scores for every unexpected layout shift that occurs during the entire lifespan of the page.

-Short version: The page shifting around when you’re trying to click on something.
+Simplified version: The page shifting around when you’re trying to click on something.

 More info on how these are scored, and what a good score is can be found on the pages linked to above.